Understanding SQL Injection

 3.1 Information Disclosure

-Attackers use SQL Injection to extract sensitive information from the database, such as passwords, credit card details, or personal user data.
+Attackers use SQL Injection to extract sensitive data such as passwords, card details, or personal information.

 Example SQL Query